 Advanced individual research project in the student's major field of interest under the guidance of a member of the Graduate Faculty.
-Subject of research to be agreed upon by the student and professor and approved by the director of graduate studies prior to registration.
-The area of study may not duplicate directly, any material pertaining to the thesis, nor may the study substitute for any required course.
+Subject of research to be agreed upon by the student and professor and approved by the Graduate Program Director prior to registration.
+The area of study may not duplicate directly any material pertaining to the thesis, nor may the study substitute for any required course.
+Course may be repeated, with different topic(s), for a maximum total of seven hours.